 Despite blacking the game out on TV stations within 75 miles of the Coliseum to get fans to the stadium rather than watching at home, about a third of the stadium’s seats were empty.
 Some fans balked at the steep $12 ticket prices, while others were so incensed at the blackout that they stayed away out of protest.
 Whatever the reason, the sight of tens of thousands of empty seats for what was supposed to be the most important game in both leagues’ history was not what Rozelle had in mind when the Super Bowl was conceived.

-4. Different balls and different rules were used for the game.
+4. Different balls and different rules were used for Super Bowl I.

 The overall product between the AFL and NFL weren’t that different, but there were a few hiccups when making the rules fair for both teams.
 The AFL’s two-point conversion rule, which it used for the entirety of its existence, was barred from the game, allowing only the traditional point-after field goal instead.
 When the AFL and NFL later merged, the two-point conversion was banished altogether until 1994, when it was reinstated league-wide.

 The other big change for the game was the ball itself.
 The AFL used a ball made by Spalding, which was slightly longer, narrower, and had a tackier surface than the NFL’s ball, which was created by Wilson.
 To make each team feel at home, their own league’s ball would be used whenever they were on offense.

 5. Super Bowl I's second half kickoff had to be redone because the camera missed it.